Stuycs-K/final-project-5-wu-daniel-casino-christophe/WORKLOG.md

 ### 6/6/24
 - Added collisions between Pac-Man and walls, however it is not fully done
 - Fixed PVector movement of Pac-Man fully and made his movement constant

+### 6/8/24
+- Added collisions between Pac-Man and ghosts
+- Added pellets to map and score to keep track

+### 6/9/24
+- Added start screen and end screen
+- Added life counter to game
+- Added rotation capabilty for Pac-Man
+- Added animation for Pac-Man opening and closing his mouth
+- Added sound bits to game